LiskArchive/lisk-sdk/framework/src/modules/README.md

 };
 ```

-## Module Configuration

-Configuration options for each module are located in `framework/src/modules/<module-name>/defaults/config.js`.

-Each `config.js` file consists of 2 parts:

-1. JSON-schema specification for all available config options
-2. Default values for the available config options for this specific module.

-Please don't change the default values in these files directly as they will be overwritten on software updates, instead define the custom configuration options inside your blockchain application.

-## Module Communication
+## Plugin Communication

-Modules communicate with each other through event-based channels.
+Plugins communicate with each other through event-based channels.
-Modules running in different processes communicate with each other over IPC channels.
+Plugins running in different processes communicate with each other over IPC channels.

 ### InMemory Channel

-Communicates with modules which reside in the same process as the [controller](../controller/README.md).
+Communicates with plugins which reside in the same process as the [controller](../controller/README.md).

-By default, modules will load in the same process as the controller.
+By default, plugins will load in the same process as the controller.

 ### Child Process Channel

-Communicates with modules which do not reside in the same process as the Controller.
+Communicates with plugins which do not reside in the same process as the Controller.

-To load a module as a child process, make sure you have `ipc` enabled in the config file and set the option `loadAsChildProcess: true` when registering the module using the Application method `registerModule`.
+To load a plugin as a child process, make sure you have `ipc` enabled in the config file and set the option `loadAsChildProcess: true` when registering the plugin using the Application method `registerPlugin`.

-Currently, the only Lisk native module supported is HTTP API module which will be loaded as child process if you have `ipc` enabled.
+Currently, the only Lisk native plugin supported is HTTP API plugin which will be loaded as child process if you have `ipc` enabled.

-## Module Life Cycle
+## Plugin Life Cycle

-The controller will load/unload each module one after another.
+The controller will load/unload each plugin one after another.
-A modules' life cycle consists of following events in the right order:
+A plugins' life cycle consists of following events in the right order:

 **Loading**

-- _module_:registeredToBus
+- _plugin_:registeredToBus
-- _module_:loading:started
+- _plugin_:loading:started
-- _module_:loading:finished
+- _plugin_:loading:finished